yaoandrew/tic-tac-toe/README.md

 This project uses rSpec (3.6.0) for unit testing and was built with Ruby (2.4.1).
 You can run the tests by running `rspec` from the project root. rSpec is setup to run with both `--color` and `--format documentation` options set.

 ## Starting the game
+You can start the game by running `lib/ttt.rb`